 We produce a School Brochure annually which includes details about us, what we do and guidance for parents about how we operate.
-You will be provided with a copy of this in your Welcome Pack when your child joins Balham Nursery School and Children’s Centre.
+You will be provided with a copy of this in your Welcome Pack when your child joins Balham Nursery School.
 Please contact the nursery if you would like a copy.

 Some Frequently Asked Questions are detailed below.
 If you have a question that is not answered here please contact us and we will be happy to help you.

 Children usually start with us in the September following their 3rd birthday.
 In the event that we have any vacancies, we may be able to offer a place in the Spring Term for those children’s whose 3rd birthday was in the preceding September to December.

 We do have a small intake of 2 year olds.
 If you require any further information about these places, please contact a member of the Children’s Centre team.